aqtlol/cse15l-lab-reports/lab-report-2-week-3.md

 * The strings in `sList` that contained the search query `goo` were stored into `output`
 * [googe, goop, goob, goober]
 ## Part 2
 Here we were testing some code using J-unit and fixed bugs.
-I decided to fix the `reversed` method from `ArrayExamples.java` and the `blank` from `LinkedListExample.java`
+I decided to fix the `reversed` method from `ArrayExamples.java` and the `filter` from `ListExample.java`

 ------